-The items in the Authority's Balance Sheet at 31st March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31st March 2023 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+ltem Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets are reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £79,000 for every year that useful lives have to be reduced.
+It is estimated that the annual depreciation charge for buildings would increase by £1,378,250 for every year that useful lives have to be reduced.
 The Authority operates a 5-year revaluation programme for Land and Buildings held on the Balance Sheet.
 The Authority in conjunction with its valuer had all its land and buildings valued at 31 March 2019, taking into account various factors such as buildings cost indices and local knowledge of markets.
 In order to keep costs up to date 20% of the land and buildings are fully revalued each year from 2020 on a 5-year rolling basis.
 These figures are then used to update property portfolio on an annual basis.
-Land and building revaluations increased by £7m to £81m and therefore a 1% change in valuation would result in an increase/decrease in valuation of £810,000.
+Land and building revaluations increased by £7m to £88m and therefore a 1% change in valuation would result in an increase/decrease in valuation of £880,000.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 (Note 40) The estimates and assumptions involve many variables all of which interact in complex ways and will have an impact on figures produced by professional actuaries.
-If pension's liability were to change by 1%, this would result in a gain/loss of £12.0m.
+If pension's liability were to change by 1%, this would result in a gain/loss of £8.5m.
+Pension Assets Unquoted Investments The current "cost of living crisis", high inflation, and interest rate changes may impact on the level of certainty regarding the valuations of liquid assets.
+The valuations have been updated based upon the available information as at 31 March 2023.
+Hedge funds are valued at the fair value provided by the Administrators of the underlying Funds plus adjustments that the Hedge Fund Directors or Independent Administrators feel necessary.
+These investments are not publicly listed and as such, there is a degree of estimation involved in the valuations.
+Direct property and pooled property funds use valuation techniques to determine the carrying amount.
+Where possible these valuations are based on observable data, but where this is not possible, management of the Fund uses the The effects on the net pensions liability for changes in the assumptions used have been evaluated for their potential impact (see page 84 for potential changes in assumptions of 0.1%).
+An additional impact has been included for Investment returns on the LGPS.